Dylanlucas01/esp32-temperature-monitoring/docs/tradeoffs-and-decisions.md

 Tradeoffs:

-- Every reading write depends on OpenWeather availability.
+- Every reading write depends on OpenWeather availability unless a fresh cached result exists.
-- Every stored reading can consume an OpenWeather API call.
+- Weather cache misses consume an OpenWeather API call.
 - If the weather API fails, the indoor reading is not stored.

 ## Minimal Validation

-The API currently requires `location`, validates pagination/sorting parameters, and passes sensor values through as floats or nullable values.
+The API validates location management inputs and pagination/sorting parameters, but passes ESP32 sensor values through as floats or nullable values.

 Tradeoff: This is forgiving for early firmware development, but it can store incomplete or unrealistic sensor values.
 Production should validate numeric ranges and reject malformed sensor payloads.